 A thermal lake that is fed by hot springs.
 The temperature of the lake’s surface is between 16 and 38 degrees C and also higher.
 Lake water contains a lot of borax, arsenic, and lead.
 Nevertheless, here lives a unique fish – Borax Lake chub (Gila boraxobius).

 Waterfall of unusual beauty.
 It has two closely located cascades with a total height of 37 meters.
 The lower plunge falls over a columnar basalt cliff.

 Gorgeous canyon of Columbia River, up to 1,200 m deep.
 The canyon is some 130 km long and has numerous very impressive waterfalls.
 Microhabitats along the canyon contain unique, endemic species of plants.

 Hole in the rocks at the sea that looks as if the ocean is drained in it.
-This is some 6-7 m wide hole, also 6-7 m deep.
+This is a 6-7 m wide hole, also 6-7 m deep.
 It is at its most impressive approximately one hour before the high tide.
-At high waves, it creates some meters high splashes.
+At high waves, it creates some meters-high splashes.

 A system of enormous sea caves with up to 38 m tall ceilings.
 Here lives a group of Steller’s sea lions – during the winter there are hundreds of them.
 Discovered in 1880.

 Impressive, 27 m tall waterfall.
 The waterfall is comparatively wide and has a single plunge.

 Impressive, deep blue spring lake.
 The lake is 14 m deep and could be formed as a maar: due to groundwater explosion caused by the volcanic heat.